olivaresf/objective-c-style-guide/README.md

 #### Variable Qualifiers

 When it comes to the variable qualifiers [introduced with ARC](https://developer.apple.com/library/ios/releasenotes/objectivec/rn-transitioningtoarc/Introduction/Introduction.html#//apple_ref/doc/uid/TP40011226-CH1-SW4), the qualifier (`__strong`, `__weak`, `__unsafe_unretained`, `__autoreleasing`) should be placed between the asterisks and the variable name, e.g., `NSString * __weak text`.

+The need for `__unsafe_unretained` is very, very, very low.
+In general, avoid it at all costs.
+It is inherently unsaf/e.

 ## Naming